Zhuang Ji (poet)

-Zhuang Ji (莊忌 (庄忌, Zhuāng Jì)) had the courtesy name (zi) of Fuzi (夫子), literally, "the Master"; and, he was later sometimes referred to as Yan Ji (嚴忌) due to a naming taboo based on the personal name of an emperor titled (Han Mingdi (personally named Liu Zhuang)).
+Zhuang Ji (莊忌 (庄忌, Zhuāng Jì)) had the courtesy name (zi) of Fuzi (夫子), literally, "the Master"; and, he was later sometimes referred to as Yan Ji (嚴忌) due to a naming taboo based on Han Mingdi (personal name Liu Zhuang).
 Zhuang Ji flourished in the second century BCE as an early Han dynasty writer of literature and court attendant.
-He is notable for being one of the most published poets ever, due to having authored the piece "Ai shi ming", or "Alas That My Lot Was Not Cast", collected in the repeatedly re-published Chuci collection of verse: although just because Zhuang Ji's work was prolifically published as being included in a popular and early anthology does not necessarily mean that he has been notable for his poetic excellence.
+He is notable for being one of the most published poets ever, due to having authored the piece "Alas That My Lot Was Not Cast", collected in the collection of verse Chuci.
 None of his other works are known to have survived.
 Zhuang Ji's biography is also sparse, although he is known to have been born in Wu state and later found refuge in Liang state.
-Both Wu and Liang were then semi-independent states, regions of the Han dynasty, directly controlled by their local ruler, in these two cases members of the royal house of Han.
-Zhuang Ji pursued a literary career, from which he attained his fame, though he seems to have at least initially made a living attending his local ruler's court, though in what function is unknown.
-During Zhuang Ji's life, political turmoil and social upheaval greatly informed his contributions to literature, indeed this kind of state of affairs is very evident in "Ai shi ming".
-THEREFORE Zhuang Ji aspired to eventually join the central imperial court of Han to further his career or literary pursuits is unknown; however, it is known that he found patronage in two different regional state courts, in his native Wu, and later in Liang, then a center of literary activity.
-Zhuang Ji experienced turbulent and dangerous events which happened to occur in the places in which he dwelt, yet still found time and energy for a literary calling.
+Zhuang Ji pursued a literary career, though he seems to have at least initially made a living attending his local ruler's court in some function.